Before my entry into the media Industry

 The Greater Hartford Festival of Jazz (Hartford County)

-Jazz is alive and well outdoors at Bushnell Park in Hartford!
+Jazz is alive and well outdoors at the Greater Hartford Festival of Jazz at Bushnell Park in Hartford!
 This free annual event takes place over an entire weekend (Friday/Saturday/Sunday) in mid July.
 There are food and retail clothing vendors and folks completely covering the Bushnell park lawn with their blankets, lawn chairs, coolers and sun umbrellas.
 Big screen TVs on both sides of the stage ensure that everyone gets a decent view.
+It’s a thing!

 The line-up of jazz musicians is awesome and the party lasts all day long and well into the night.